 The British Philosophical Association and Society for Women in Philosophy (UK) are pleased to announce the launch of our Good Practice Scheme.
 The Scheme aims to assist UK philosophy departments, learned societies and journals in ensuring that they have policies and procedures in place that encourage the representation of women in philosophy.
-A list of participating institutions will appear on this site from September 2014.

 Good Practice Scheme documents and resources

 - Download all the documents as one file (but please don’t forget to click the links below for additional information and resources): pdf / Word

 For learned societies

 How the Scheme works